 - Your blog post content on a .pdf file

 - Or whatever other free product that could be valuable to your email subscribers.

 These freebies you’re offering are usually called opt-ins, and the only price your future email subscriber has to pay for them is her email address, of course!

 Where and how can I offer a freebie?

 Are you afraid that this is all going to become too much of a techie talk?
 Well, I got news for you!
-There are several tools that can help you offer your freebie.
-I use ConvertKit, which is free for the first 100 subscribers* 🙂 There are many others, like Active Campaign, MailChimp or Drip, but I can’t give much advice about them all, as I have never used them.
+Several tools can help you offer your freebie.
+I have used ConvertKit, which is free for the first 300 subscribers, and Kajabi, which is a bit pricier but offers everything you need to host and market online courses.

 Most of these email marketing tools will let you upload your freebie on a landing page (which is a standalone page where you only offer your freebie).
-There, your people can type their name and email to download your freebie, and they will get a welcome email or emails automatically.
-ConvertKit calls these emails a welcome sequence.
+There, your people can type their name and email to download your freebie, and they will get a welcome email sequence automatically.
 The best is that you can create these emails beforehand, and they’ll be sent without you having to do anything at all!

 These are some of the pros of using an email marketing service: